Description

 - Sheet width: 3 cm

-- Leaf color: greyish-green with white margins
+- Colour of leaf: greyish green with white margins

-- Color variations: pink-tinted border in winter
+- Colour variations: pink-tinted border in winter

-- Color of veins: cream
+- Colour of veins: cream

 - Stems: thin